ReFirmLabs/binwalk/README.md

     $ ./deps.sh

-If your system is not supported by deps.sh, or if you wish to manually install dependencies, see INSTALL.md.
+If your system is not supported by `deps.sh`, or if you wish to manually install dependencies, see `INSTALL.md`.

-For advanced installation options, see INSTALL.md.
+For advanced installation options, see `INSTALL.md`.

 Usage
 =====